 - Located 53 kilometres (32.9 miles) east, Les Vergers Villeneuve and Blueberry Farm is a family farm dating back to the 1850s where you can pick your own fruit, attend a wine tasting tour and shop for locally made wine and cheese.

 - Have you tried poutine yet?
 Visit the St-Albert Cheese Co-op about a 40-minute drive east to see how the famous cheese curds used in poutine are made from the observation deck.
 Then try one yourself!
 It’s a true taste of Canadiana that can’t be missed!

 - Visiting a sugar shack is a traditional Canadian springtime activity, typically running from mid-February to mid-April.
-Fulton’s Pancake House & Sugar Bush, located 74 kilometres (45.9 miles) west, is a 400-acre farm that has been in operation since 1840.
-Learn how maple syrup is made, enjoy a traditional breakfast with pancakes (and plenty of maple syrup), and pick up maple-inspired souvenirs to take home.
+Fulton's Sugar Bush and Maple Shop, located 74 kilometres (45.9 miles) west, is a 400-acre farm that has been in operation since 1840.
+Learn how maple syrup is made and pick up maple-inspired souvenirs to take home.

 - Walk the trails, or if the weather allows, bring your snowshoes or cross-country skis to get around Stanley’s Old Maple Lane Farm.
 Stop at the Heritage Sugarshack to see how maple goes from sap to your plate.
 You can also visit the animals who live on the farm and experience fresh maple taffy on the snow.
 Don’t leave before visiting the farm shop and stocking up on homemade maple goods.

 - Play beekeeper for the day (including a honey tasting) by booking a private bee experience at Gees Bees Honey Company.
 Alternatively, take a self-guided walk around the lovely 8-acre urban property located along the Rideau River.